- Free reply within 15 minutes during business hours

 Turnaround & rush options

-Plan on 24–48 hours for the translation gate alone; add the MFA and embassy gates after that.
+The translation desk targets a two-working-day ceiling for this pair, with rush windows compressing it to four hours where the destination accepts a same-day filing.
 Adding MFA legalisation extends the total to 4–7 working days.
 Embassy attestation adds another 3–10 working days depending on the destination.

-- Embassy priority queues — available with most embassies in Bangkok at a small handling fee.
+- Embassy priority queues — available with most embassies in Bangkok, subject to that mission's own rules.

 Step-by-step legalisation workflow